X8ETr1x/x8etr1x.github.io/_posts/2024-05-09-vzw-lte-repeater-setup.md

 ![image](https://github.com/X8ETr1x/x8etr1x.github.io/assets/58610446/20121d8e-a1a6-49c8-b99d-a07549b4c330)

-I definitely notice numerous initial failures to establish the VPn tunnel with no request from the server, but eventually after a few failures it receives a response.
+I notice numerous initial failures to establish the VPN tunnel with no request from the server, but eventually after a few failures it receives a response.

 - The device initiates a request with IKEv2 using AES-CBC-128 for encryption, HMAC-SHA1-96 for integrity, HMAC-SHA1 for PRF, and Diffie-Hllman group 4.
 - Key exchange uses MODP group 2.